titanicoctopus/Notes/First valley.md

 	- Abstract shapes forming recurring patterns are carved in the the stone.
 The patterns guide the eyes throughout the whole mural evoking vague impressions from a time in the distant past.
 	- The patterns unlocks a vivid memory of the moment Raaf told colors to continue his work.
 Green and ochre intertwined and began to give shape to things.
 Red embraced the things with deep compassion, infusing them with warmth to make them move.
 And the rest of the colors but one joined together to make songs to keep the things moving.
 The deepest and darkest of purple seperated themselves to watch out for the danger from beyond the stars.
 - Folk, spirits and beast emerged in the first valley
 	- The mural evokes a vision of all the living things that lived in the First Valley.
-There wre
 - Some folk chose to live near the forge.
+	-
 - Raaf expanded the world beyond the valley.
 - Raaf decreed for all to leave and populate the world.
 - Some folk left with the elders becoming the cultures of the world